JetBrains/projector-client/docSrc/src/doc/docs/about/contributing.md

 * Cleanup

 **Commits naming**.
 If there are issues that you address, please mention them in the prefix of commit messages.
 Usually, a commit name starts with a verb.
 Example: `PRJ-68 Make clipboard owners lose ownership when clipboard is changed by a client`.

+## Spread Projector

+We are glad when people talk about our technology.
+Feel free to tell your friends and colleagues about Projector.
+If you have written something publicly, a guide or just a short review, or maybe even used Projector in another project, you can always share it on Twitter mentioning [@ProjectorJB](https://twitter.com/ProjectorJB), we often answer and retweet.